Post-Renovation Dust: Learn the Best Way to Remove Fine Dust Safely | PureMaids

 This dust is everywhere, even in closed cupboards, inside appliances, and in the carpets.
 You can't simply sweep or vacuum the dust and call it a day.

-Preparation is Key to a Safe Renovation Dust Removal
+Preparation Is Key to Safe Renovation Dust Removal

 To start the process, you need to wear the right safety gear: